Solving the Granularity Mismatch: Hierarchical Preference Learning for Long-Horizon LLM Agents: Introduction

 Our main contributions are summarized as follows:

-\begin{itemize}[leftmargin=*, itemsep=0pt, topsep=0pt] \item We identify and address the granularity mismatch problem in offline agent alignment by proposing a novel hierarchical framework that integrates preference signals at three distinct levels: the coarse trajectory-level, the fine-grained step-level, and a intermediate action-group level. \item We introduce \ourmethod{}, a novel training paradigm with a dual-layer curriculum learning strategy.
-This is the first work to apply a structured curriculum to action-group level preference optimization, dynamically scheduling samples based on both task complexity and distinguishability. \item We design and systematically evaluate a range of action grouping strategies, from simple heuristics to a semantic-based approach, to generate meaningful sub-tasks for our framework. \item We demonstrate through extensive experiments on three diverse and challenging long-horizon benchmarks that \ourmethod{} significantly outperforms existing state-of-the-art methods, establishing a more effective and principled paradigm for offline LLM agent alignment. \end{itemize}
+\begin{itemize}[leftmargin=*, itemsep=0pt, topsep=0pt] \item We identify and address the granularity mismatch problem in preference-based agent alignment by proposing a novel hierarchical framework that integrates preference signals at three distinct levels: the coarse trajectory-level, the fine-grained step-level, and a intermediate action-group level. \item We introduce \ourmethod{}, a novel training paradigm with a dual-layer curriculum learning strategy.
+This is the first work to apply a structured curriculum to action-group level preference optimization, dynamically scheduling samples based on both task complexity and distinguishability. \item We design and systematically evaluate a range of action grouping strategies, from simple heuristics to a semantic-based approach, to generate meaningful sub-tasks for our framework. \item We demonstrate through extensive experiments on three diverse and challenging long-horizon benchmarks that \ourmethod{} significantly outperforms existing state-of-the-art methods, establishing a more effective and principled paradigm for preference-based training of LLM agents from fixed datasets after a one-shot exploration phase. \end{itemize}